Ariana Grande discography

-The American singer, songwriter, and actress Ariana Grande has released seven studio albums, two soundtrack albums, one live album, one remix album, one compilation album, three extended plays (EPs), 61 singles (including 17 as a featured artist), and 18 promotional singles.
-Throughout her career, Grande has sold over 90 million records worldwide, making her one of the best-selling music artists of all time.
-According to the Recording Industry Association of America (RIAA), she has sold over 157.3 million units, across albums, singles, and features (when physical, downloads and streaming equivalent sales are combined), making her amongst the highest-certified artists in RIAA's history.
-As a lead artist, she has sold 14 million albums, 119 million digital singles units, and 133 million in overall units (albums and singles), making her the fifth-highest-certified female digital singles artist and the sixth-highest-certified female overall by the RIAA, respectively.
-In the U.S., Grande has moved 22.4 million album units, and garnered over 23.6 billion streams across lead artist credits, according to Luminate.
-Having amassed over 105 billion consumed streams thus far, Grande is the most streamed female artist ever.
+American singer, songwriter, and actress Ariana Grande has released 8 studio albums, 2 soundtrack albums, 2 live albums, 1 compilation album, 1 remix album, 3 extended plays (EPs), 63 singles (including 17 as a featured artist), and 20 promotional singles.
+With over 90 to 100 million pure sales worldwide, Grande is one of the best-selling music artists of all time.
+In the United States, she has sold over 183.3 million units, across albums, singles, and features (when physical, downloads and streaming equivalent sales are combined), making her amongst the highest-certified artists according to the Recording Industry Association of America (RIAA).
+As a lead artist, she has sold 16 million albums, 141 million digital singles units, and 157 million in overall units (albums and singles), making her the third-highest-certified female digital singles artist and the fourth-highest-certified female overall by the RIAA, respectively.
+All of her albums have been certified Platinum or higher by the organization.
+According to Luminate, Grande has moved 22.4 million album units, and garnered over 23.6 billion streams across lead artist credits in the US.
+She has surpassed 100 million equivalent album sales worldwide and sold over 58.3 million units in singles consumption in the UK.
+Having gathered over 105 billion consumed streams thus far, Grande is the most streamed female artist ever.
 She is also the most streamed female artist of the 2010s on Spotify and Apple Music.
-She has amassed 96 chart entries on the Billboard Hot 100—the fourth most entries for a female artist—including nine number ones and 23 top-10 hits altogether so far.
+As of April 2026, Grande is the second most streamed female artist and fifth most streamed artist overall on Spotify.
+She has achieved 110 chart entries on the US Billboard Hot 100 as of August 2026—making her the fourth woman to surpass the 100-entry mark and the artist with the third-highest total number of entries; these include 10 number-one hits and 25 top-10 songs.